mcavallo-git/Coding/windows/Microsoft Office/Microsoft Word - Start with a blank file (and skip the start screen).md.md

 ***
-# Microsoft Word - Save to Computer by default (instead of OneDrive)
+# Microsoft Word - Start with a blank file (and skip the start screen).md

 1. Open `Microsoft Word`